cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-insecure.md

   <button class="filter-button current"><strong>Insecure</strong></button></a>
 </div>

-This page shows you how to orchestrate the deployment, management, and monitoring of an insecure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.
+This page shows you how to use [Kubernetes](http://kubernetes.io/) to orchestrate the deployment, management, and monitoring of an insecure 3-node CockroachDB cluster in a single geographic region, using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.

+To deploy across multiple geographic regions instead, see [Orchestrate a Multi-Region CockroachDB Cluster with Kubernetes](orchestrate-cockroachdb-with-kubernetes-multi-region.html).
+Also, for details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).

 {{site.data.alerts.callout_danger}}If you plan to use CockroachDB in production, we strongly recommend using a secure cluster instead.
 Select <strong>Secure</strong> above for instructions.{{site.data.alerts.end}}

-{{site.data.alerts.callout_success}}
-For details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).
-{{site.data.alerts.end}}

 ## Before you begin